Topics > Heritage Sites > Scheduled Monument > Scheduled Monuments in Newcastle

 Durham Tower

-- Overview Map Street View Built during the late 13th century, this was a single-storey semi-circular tower with a strong rib-vaulted room.
-The section of wall, including Durham Tower, is amongst …
+- Overview Map Street View Durham Tower was built as part of Newcastle's Town Wall during the late 13th century.
+It was a single-storey semi-circular tower with a strong rib-vaulted room.
+The …

 North Gosforth Chapel (ruins)